 Other laboratory tests may be done on the tissue sample(s) removed during a biopsy to learn more about the tumor.

-- Molecular testing of the tumor.
+Biomarker testing of the tumor.
 Your child’s doctor may recommend running laboratory tests on a tumor and/or bone marrow sample to identify specific genes, proteins, and other factors unique to the tumor.
+This may also be called molecular testing of the tumor.
 Results of these tests can help determine your child’s treatment options.

 The next section in this guide is Stages.
 It explains the system doctors use to describe the extent of the disease.
 Use the menu to choose a different section to read in this guide.